 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Synerprise Consulting Services, Inc. was founded in August 2002, and the BBB established SCS’ profile page about nine months later, in May 2003.
-SCS is listed as a collection agency.
+They’re legit.
+According to the Better Business Bureau (BBB), Synerprise Consulting Services, Inc. is a legitimate collection agency, founded in August 2002, and the BBB established SCS’ profile page about nine months later, in May 2003.
 Buzzfile estimates SCS’ annual revenue at $1.8 million and the size of its headquarters staff at 30 people.

 According to its website, Synerprise Consulting Services “is a full-service accounts receivable management company, offering a variety of services to the Healthcare Industry.”
 In addition, SCS “has a great deal of experience with both self-pay and third-party payers” in their effort to “maximize recoveries, regardless of balance, while maintaining a professional demeanor.”

-As a full-service collection agency working in the healthcare field, Synerprise Consulting Services offers a variety of outsourcing services.
+As a full-service collection agency working in the healthcare field, SCS offers a variety of outsourcing services.
 Their Services page provides the following list: “pre-collect letter series; early-out programs; insurance follow-up; billing projects; bad-debt recovery; and consulting.”

 Synerprise Consulting Services does not provide a lot of information about their business practices.
 However, their Automation page informs site visitors that SCS’ “collection and evaluation system is completely automated,” and uses a “system provided by Columbia Ultimate Business Systems (CUBS), an application software company unique to the collection industry.”
 SCS uses a “fully integrated dialer system… to maximize our collector[s’] actual contact time with the debtor.”